rust-lang/book/src/ch03-03-how-functions-work.md

 There are no function calls, macros, or even `let` statements in the `five`
 function: just the number `5` by itself.
 That's a perfectly valid function in Rust.
-Note the function's return type, too.
+Note the function's return type is specified, too, as `-> i32`.
 Try running this code, and the output should look like this:

 ```bash
 $ cargo run